Officials are on alert after the rusty crawfish shows up near the Colorado River

 Walters said the invaders eat small fish, insects and fish eggs, which disrupts the aquatic food web.
 They can also eat plants on the bottom of the reservoir, which serve as critical habitat for fish spawning and food for native wildlife.

 CPW believes rusty crayfish may have been brought to Lake Granby by an irresponsible angler using one as live bait.
 Crayfish are not legal as bait in Colorado.
-Crayfish of any species are not native west of the continental divide, and CPW noted that all crayfish caught west of the divide must be immediately killed or returned to the water from which they were taken.
+Crayfish of any species are not native west of the continental divide in Colorado, and CPW noted that all crayfish caught west of the divide must be immediately killed or returned to the water from which they were taken.

 Crayfish have been top of mind for CPW lately.
 In August, the agency held a meeting to consider bans on the import and possession of live red swamp crayfish.
 That species, which is only native in states near the Gulf of Mexico, is popular for human consumption.
 According to CPW, thousands of pounds of the crayfish are illegally imported into the state each week, although none have been found in the wild.

-Note: CORRECTION: On Sept.
-24, we incorrectly stated that there are no native species of crayfish west of the continental divide.
-There are no native crayfish west of the continental divide in Colorado, but there is at least one species of native crayfish in the Western U.S. This story has since been corrected.